lkirch/ScienceSage/README.md

 ## 🚀 Why ScienceSage?

-Space exploration is fascinating but often hard to understand—especially for younger learners or those new to the field.
+Space exploration is fascinating but often hard to understand — especially for younger learners or those new to the field.
 Reliable information is scattered across the web, and most resources aren’t tailored to different backgrounds.

 **ScienceSage** bridges this gap by:
 - Delivering accurate, up-to-date answers sourced from Wikipedia.